mattmaynes2/aria/reports/final/3-Technical/2-Details/06-Component.md

 - Lower Overhead: Separation of a component into a separate process introduces overhead in communication between components

-- Ease of Implementation: Interprocess communication can potentially introduce unnecessary complexity to the code.
+- Ease of Implementation: Inter-process communication can potentially introduce unnecessary complexity to the code.

 ###### Multi-Process Benefits{-}